happysky19/pydisort/joss/paper.md

 Tools for calculating atmospheric radiative transfer are essential for a wide range of applications in atmospheric modeling and remote sensing.
 As demonstrated in the [Summary](#Summary) section, the original `Fortran` implementation of DISORT has been widely used in research.
 To accommodate the growing popularity of `Python` in the scientific community, many groups have developed their own Python wrappers for the original Fortran implementation of DISORT.
-However, few have achieved the same level of maturity, efficiency, and usability as our package.
+However, few have reached the same level of maturity, efficiency, and usability as our package.

-Our package is the first `pip`-installable package that wraps the DISORT algorithm implemented in a lower-level compiled language such as `C` or `Fortran`.
+Our package manages to distribute `pip`-installable pre-built library that wraps the DISORT algorithm implemented in a lower-level compiled language such as `C` or `Fortran`.
 Our package